 Applicants should read the information on disqualification listed under the eligibility requirements page.
 Applications with criminal records will be reviewed on a case-by-case basis.
 It is important to honestly answer the questions regarding criminal history in the application and provide as full and detailed an explanation as possible.
 This includes any criminal history which occurred while the individual was a juvenile or which the individual believes to have been expunged from their record.
 The ruling law for the JET Program is Japanese law which requires full disclosure of all criminal history.
 Individuals with a criminal history will be required to provide an FBI background check (instructions for doing so are provided in the application).

-I have a TEFL/TESL certificate / a lot of teaching experience, but not a Bachelor’s degree or 3-year teaching certification.
+I have a TEFL/TESL certificate / a lot of teaching experience, but not a Bachelor’s degree.
 Am I still eligible to apply?

-No. Regardless of experience, an applicant must have a Bachelor’s degree or a 3-year teaching certificate by July 15 of the departure year in order to be eligible for the JET Program.
-Please note that the 3-year teaching certificate is more common in other countries which send participants on the JET Program and is not typical of U.S. academic institutions.
-In principle, U.S. applicants to the JET Program must have a Bachelor's degree at the time of application OR expect to have one conferred prior to departure as outlined above.
+No. Regardless of experience, an applicant must have a Bachelor’s degree by July 15 of the departure year in order to be eligible for the JET Program.
+Applicants must have the Bachelor's degree either at the time of application OR expect to have one conferred prior to departure as outlined above.

 INFORMATION SESSIONS & CAREER FAIRS

 Will a JET Program representative be coming to my school this year?

 JET Program representatives visit many career fairs and Japan-related events around the country.
 Recruiting sessions hosted by a JET Program coordinator or alumnus take place on university campuses in September-October.
 On-campus information sessions are also held to provide interested applicants with a more in-depth introduction to JET as well as an opportunity to ask questions.